-Although they are frost tender they are usually grown in shady protected places and as such are afforded some protection from frost.
-Due to the fact that they all flower at the end of the growing season frost does not affect flowering.
-If the plants are affected by frost they can be cut back at the end of winter and will grow out rapidly.
-Once the plants have been established for a year or more they become woodier at the base and are more resistant to frost damage.… – See more at: How to Grow and Care for Plectranthus
+Although they are frost-tender, they are usually grown in shady, protected places and, as such, are afforded some protection from frost.
+Since they all flower at the end of the growing season, frost does not affect flowering.
+If the plants are affected by frost, they can be cut back at the end of winter and will grow out rapidly.
+Once the plants have been established for a year or more, they become woodier at the base and are more resistant to frost damage.

-- Back to genus Plectranthus
+- Back to genus Coleus

-- Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus
+- Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Click on a photo to see a larger version.